 However, with smoke testing, QA would not be nearly as thorough as other types of testing.
 Regression testing, on the other hand, would likely incorporate testing case sensitivity, switching between different users, etc. (Learn more about how to do regression testing.)

 Timing plays a big role.
 As mentioned, one of the common scenarios is when regression testing has already been completed, and just to be safe, QA is doing one more last minute sweep of essential areas.

 Some of the other major cases include:

 - When timing is tight, and product owners have to or insist on getting a release out on a certain date.
-Developers commonly go over their deadlines, in which case there isn’t always enough time to do complete regression testing without delaying a release.
+Developers commonly go over their deadlines, in which case there isn’t always enough time to complete regression testing services without delaying a release.
 In this case, QA has to do the best they can with risk assessment.
 This can help ensure that essential features like logging in, signing up, making a purchase, etc. are passing at least basic tests.

 - Right after a release.
 When a new version goes out, QA needs to make sure that the deployment didn’t cause any issues.
 It’s typical for QA to smoke test a new release for this purpose.